dramantsevich/com.expertsoft.luch/README.md

 7. Select "Credit card & Apple Pay" on the "Select payment System"
 8. Click "Complete order"
 9. Check payment blank

+ID:Order test 3-2.The user orders an item without entering all fields
+1. Repeat steps on Product test 2-1
+2. Click "Complete order"
+3. See 5 error message's

+ID:Order test 3-3.The user orders an item without entering the "Name and Surname" field.
+1. Repeat steps on Product test 2-1
+2. Enter value "testphonenumber" to field "Telephone"
+3. Enter value "test@test.by*" to field "E-mail"
+4. Enter value "Minsk" to field "City"
+5. Click "Complete order"
+6. Check "Контактное лицо this field is required" error message

+ID:Order test 3-4.The user orders an item without entering the "Telephone" field.
+1. Repeat steps on Product test 2-1
+2. Enter value "Dzmitrytest" to field "Name and Surname"
+3. Enter value "test@test.by*" to field "E-mail"
+4. Enter value "Minsk" to field "City"
+5. Click "Complete order"
+6. Check "Телефон this field is required" error message

+ID:Order test 3-5.The user orders an item without entering the "City or Country" field.
+1. Repeat steps on Product test 2-1
+2. Enter value "Dzmitrytest" to field "Name and Surname"
+3. Enter value "testphonenumber" to field "Telephone"
+4. Enter value "test@test.by*" to field "E-mail"
+5. Click "Complete order"
+6. Check "Местоположение this field is required" error message

+ID:Order test 3-6.The user orders an item without entering the "Email" field.
+1. Repeat steps on Product test 2-1
+2. Enter value "Dzmitrytest" to field "Name and Surname"
+3. Enter value "testphonenumber" to field "Telephone"
+4. Enter value "Minsk" to field "City"
+5. Click "Complete order"
+6. Check "E-Mail this field is required" error message

 User select watches using filter's and buys it